volkamerlab/kissim_app/README.md

     pip install -e kissim_app
     ```

-3. Download `kissim` fingerprints and distances to `results` folder.
+3. Download `kissim` fingerprints and distances to `results/` folder.

     ```
     # Change to kissim_app directory (if you have not already)